KusionStack/kusion/docs/contributing.md

 * Write test coverage
 * Help triage issues

 We use [issues](https://github.com/KusionStack/kusion/issues) to track tasks.
-Choose an existed issue with label `good first issue` or`help wanted` is a good choice, or you can open a new issue.
+Choose an existing issue with the label `good first issue` or `help wanted` is a good choice, or you can open a new issue.
 Now, Kusion provides three issue templates as follows, please choose one according to your need:

 * Bug Report: Report a bug encountered while operating Kusion
 * Enhancement Tracking Issue: Provide supporting details for a feature in development
 * Failing Test: Report continuously failing tests or jobs in Kusion CI

 In the issue, please describe your problem clearly and accurately, and choose a label to define the issue's type.
-There are the commonly used label:
+There are the commonly used labels:

 * area/cli: Categorizes an issue or PR as relevant to CLI
 * area/engine: Categorizes an issue or PR as relevant to Kusion engine
-* area/release: Categorizes an issue or PR as relevant to build
+* area/release: Categorizes an issue or PR as relevant to releasing
 * area/runtime: All Infrastructure Runtime, eg: k8s
-* area/testing: Categorizes an issue or PR as relevant to test
+* area/testing: Categorizes an issue or PR as relevant to testing
-* kind/feature: Categorizes issue or PR as related to a new feature
+* kind/feature: Categorizes an issue or PR as relevant to a new feature

 ## Contribute a Pull Request